3ddavies/Koneko-chan-Discord-Bot/README.md

 For this project I've used a CC-BY-SA 4.0 license.
 For more information, please view the [LICENSE](LICENSE) file.

 ### THINGS TO NOTE:
-I've only tested this on a Windows 10 Pro 64-bit ssytem.
+I've only tested this on a Windows 10 Pro 64-bit system.
 This should mostly work on linux, but you might have to make your own version of the included batch files.

 ### SETUP: